How Mental Health Tools Can Transform Research Skills

 When people exercise, their bodies release chemicals that make them feel happier and more relaxed.
 Just 30 minutes of walking or biking a few times a week can lower stress and improve brain power.

-Good sleep is also important.
+Good sleep is also essential.
 It helps the brain stay sharp and gives the body time to rest and recover.
 Students who sleep well are more alert, make better decisions, and can handle stress better.

 Eating Well for Better Thinking